Cc19245/LVI-SAM-Easyused/README.md

      rosbag play backbag.bag
      ```

-   - Results of our's modified code on backbag.bag:
+   - Results of our modified code on backbag.bag:

      <p align='center'>
          <img src="./doc/backbag.png" alt="drawing" width="600"/>
      </p>

-   - Results of our's modified code on our own 0117-1525.bag (Device is different from backbag.bag, so it has another params.
+   - Results of our modified code on our own 0117-1525.bag (Device is different from backbag.bag, so it has another params.
 However, sorry for privacy issues, this data package can not open source):

      ```
      roslaunch lvi_sam ljj.launch